 While it did receive a high CHOICE Expert Rating, this pan has a thin base so it will continue to heat as you cookChantelle Dart

 "While it did receive a high CHOICE Expert Rating, this pan has a thin base so it will continue to heat as you cook," says Chantelle.
 "This means you need to adjust your heat settings as you cook to prevent burning or sticking."

 Its stainless-steel handle is fairly comfortable to hold, but it doesn't have a non-slip grip.
 The frypan also has straight sides, which can make it difficult to lift or flip food.
 And exposed rivets inside the pan and the stainless-steel exterior and base can discolour and require extra cleaning attention.

 A tale of two frypans

 If you're hot-footing it to Kmart already, be wary.
-You need to be sure you're picking up the right pan, because another Kmart buy was panned (sorry) by our expert critics.
+You need to be sure you're picking up the right pan, because two other Kmart buys were panned (sorry) by our expert critics.

 Read our full frypan review to find out how the Kmart frying pans stack up against other brands.

 When buying a new frypan you need to consider what you'll be using it for.
 CHOICE kitchen expert Fiona Mair breaks down the differences between cast iron, stainless steel, copper, non-stick and aluminium frying pans to help you decide which one you should opt for.